docker-leash/docker-leash/docs/install/configuration.rst

 Read only / write
 -----------------

-Here we want all users to have only the possibility to execute read only commands whereas the administrators will have access the the write commands.
+Here we want all users to have only the possibility to execute read only commands whereas the administrators will have access the write commands.

-`policies.yml`:

 .. code-block:: yaml
+   :caption: policies.yml

    ---
    readonly: